AntonPopoff/android-color-wheel/README.md

 #### Brightness

-It is impossible to pick all different colors from HSV Color Wheel since it is 2 dimensional and value(brightness) component of it is always set to `1f`.
+It's impossible to pick all different colors from `ColorWheel` since it's only 2 dimensional and value(brightness) component of it is always set to `1`.

-To compensate it you can use `GradientSeekBar` and it's `setBlackToColor(color)` extensions.
-This method sets black color as `start` color and provided color as `end` color.
+To compensate that you can use `GradientSeekBar` and its `setBlackToColor(color)` extension.
+This method sets black color as the `start` color and provided color as the `end` color.
 This gives you a possibility to pick additional shades of a color selected from `ColorWheel`.

-### Additional Customazing
+### Additional Customizing

 You can use the following XML attributes to additionally customize `ColorWheel` and `GradientSeekBar`.